Quickstart

 - Upload any Documents (PDFs, Word docs) that contain useful information — product guides, pricing sheets, policies.

 Don't try to add everything at once.
-Start with your website and your top 10-20 FAQs.
+Start with your website and your most common FAQs.
 You can always add more later as you see what questions the AI is struggling with.

-Step 4 — Set up a basic Playbook (optional but recommended)
+Step 4 — Set up a Playbook (optional)

 Playbooks tell your AI how to handle specific scenarios.
 For your first playbook, try a simple lead qualification flow: